X

 Section 1: Obtaining Blood Samples

-1.1) A phlebotomist is asked to collect a blood specimen from an inpatient.
-However, the inpatient is not wearing an ID band.
-What is the best thing to do?
+1.1) A phlebotomist needs to collect a blood specimen from an inpatient who is not wearing an ID band.
+What is the best action to take?

-1. Ask a nurse for help identifying the patient
+1. Ask a nurse to help identify the patient

 2. Identify the patient by asking them, "What is your name?"